 Although we’re located in a small town, you will find our campus a very cosmopolitan and international place.
 Our students come from over 70 countries worldwide, so we think you will feel comfortable no matter how far you’ve traveled.

 International Students are required to attend the International Student Orientation hosted by the International Programs Office before the start of the semester.

 We encourage you to attend the New Students Orientation (NSO).
 This program will allow you to complete your course registration and will prepare you for the upcoming year.
 If you are entering in the fall, please attend a summer NSO date.
 If you are entering in the spring, you will attend a winter NSO session.

-If you cannot attend a NSO session, because you will not be in the US, please let us know by completing the online NSO registration form so that we can assist you with your course registration prior to your arrival on campus.
+If you cannot attend a NSO session, because you will not be in the US, please let us know by completing the online NSO registration form.

 Sign Up for Orientation

 As an international student, registering for orientation is a two part process.

 1. Click here to sign up for a Summer NSO session or to let us know you are unable to attend Summer NSO.

 2. Click here to register for your required International Student Orientation session.